 We spend a lot of time at work.
 The average person spends 90,000 hours at work in their lifetime, yet if you believe the majority of the research out there only 33% of workers are engaged.
 That means a full two-thirds of the workforce has the opportunity to be more motivated, more empowered and more satisfied every day, and that is entirely believable.
+Many of us have lost sight of what our purpose at work is.

 In his book “Man’s Search for Meaning,” Austrian neurologist, psychiatrist and Holocaust survivor Victor Frankl observed that “everything can be taken from a man but one thing: the last of the human freedoms — to choose one’s attitude in any given set of circumstances, to choose one’s own way.”
 These days, we often hear a distilled version of this: “We can’t always control what happens to us, but we can control how we react to it.”